leklab/alphafoldv1/README.md

 * gast version 0.2.2 is enforced to remove incompatibility [issues](https://github.com/tensorflow/tensorflow/issues/32859) with later versions.
 * SciPy is needed for the Von Mises distribution
 * PyRosetta is needed for the folding.
 You will need a license to install.
 Thankfully academic license is free and receiving one is fully automated.
+* matplotlib is needed for plotting the distogram image
+* PyMol is needed to create a 3D image from the PDB file

 ### Dependencies